jean-pierreBoth/annembed/README.md

         *nb neighbourhoods without a match : 869192,  mean number of neighbours conserved when match : 5.449e0*

-        So about half of the neighbourhoods are respectind in the embedding.
+        So about half of the neighbourhoods are partially respected in the embedding.

         *quantiles on ratio : distance in embedded space of neighbours of origin space / distance of neighbours in embedded space*